jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

     (iii) buy-back transactions.

 ### 109 Who may apply and nature of order
-(1) Any person (including the Commission) may apply to a District Court for an order under section 108.
+(1) Any person (including the Commission) may apply to the District Court for an order under section 108.
 (2) An order under section 108—
   (a) may be for a specified period of time or without any time limit, and may be made on any other terms and conditions that the District Court thinks fit; and
   (b) may be cancelled or varied at any time by the District Court.